Jason H. Gart, PhD

 Work at HAI

 Jason is a nationally recognized applied historian and serves as a senior subject matter expert in the research and analysis service line.
 He has successfully directed upward of four hundred historical research investigations, including multiple high-profile assignments for Fortune 100 and Fortune 500 companies, which have enabled his clients to reduce their financial liability, obtain successful judgements, and comply with regulatory requirements.
-Jason has been interviewed and quoted in the New York Times and Law360 and was selected as a Lawdragon Global 100 Leader in Legal Strategy & Consulting for the past two years.
+Jason has been interviewed and quoted in the New York Times and Law360 and was selected as a Lawdragon Global 100 Leader in Legal Strategy & Consulting for the past three years.

 Jason’s areas of expertise include historical and factual research methods, business and institutional history, environmental history, corporate genealogy research, and slavery era disclosure and compliance research.
 He served as a testifying expert on a cultural resource management issue and was lead historian on a multiyear research investigation for outside counsel of a leading aerospace company that resulted in the recovery of $32.5 million in CERCLA response costs from the U.S. government.

 Clients rely on Jason to successfully execute numerous types of investigations, including the following:

 - State of knowledge investigations